mcfadd/Cryptos4J/README.md

 **(optional)**
 After creating an account and api key with Cryptocompare, Cryptos4J allows you to use it.
 Take a look at Cryptocompare's [how-to-use-our-api](https://www.cryptocompare.com/coins/guides/how-to-use-our-api/) guide for more info on api keys and how to use them.
+To do this simply call `Util.setApiKey()` and pass your api key as a parameter.
 ### Dependencies
 * [Google gson](https://github.com/google/gson) for parsing json objects.